OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### MenuItem_CustomOption { #MenuItem_CustomOption }

-Allow to set customized actions to the ContextMenu.
+Allows the user to set customized actions on the ContextMenu.

-*Inputs*
+**Inputs**

 Label
 :   Type: optional, Text.

 MenuItemOptionalConfigs
 :   Type: optional, [MenuItemOptionalConfigs](<#Structure_MenuItemOptionalConfigs>).
     Additional configurations that can be set in the context menu items.